FLO-2DKaren/FLO-2D-Docs/source/flo-2d_pro/Data Input Manual Pro 2025/Chapter 4.rst

        **to**

        **NNODC**
-     - Surveyed cross section number assigned in the XSEC.DAT file that will represent the specific channel element.
+     - Surveyed cross-section number assigned in the XSEC.DAT file that will represent the specific channel element.

        This variable is used only for the cross-section data option (see comments 14 and 18).